Saad-DoEs-Code/Backend-Project/Readme.md

     - `utils`: contains utilities like video/file uploading etc.
     - `models`: contains the models of data
     - `middlewares`: contains the scripts that run in between the whole functionality
+7. Install Prettier using NPM: as we are working in a team, it happens sometimes that one developer has added semicolons and the other has not.
+This creates conflicts and needs to be resolved.
+For this purpose, we will install prettier and add a few files mentioned below:
+    - `.prettierrc`: contains the configuration of prettier
+    - `.prettierignore`: contains the files that need to be ignored by prettier